ififfy/flipflip/docs/clips.md

 To create a new clip, click the `+`.
 To edit/view an existing clip, just click its number.

 A slider will appear allowing you to select the start and end of this clip.
 You can also enter/modify the timestamp directly for more precise selection.
-Double click "Start" or "End" to set it to the player's current timestamp.
+Double click `Start` or `End` to set it to the player's current timestamp.
 Use ↑/↓ keys to move the selected timestamp up/down 1 second.

 * Click <img style="vertical-align: -5px" src="doc_icons/save.svg" alt="Save" width="20" height="20"> to save changes to